London Borough of Bexley: Coat of arms

 The coat of arms of the borough depicts symbols for the main rivers in the area, the Bexley Charter Oak, the industry and the Kent boundary.

 Governance

+Bexley London Borough Council

-The administrative headquarters of the borough is at Bexleyheath.
+The local authority is Bexley Council, which has its headquarters at the Bexley Civic Offices in Bexleyheath.

-There are 17 wards represented on Bexley Council; each ward elects two or three councillors, 45 in all.
-The wards are shown on the accompanying map.

-In the 2018 election, 34 Conservative and 11 Labour councillors were elected, resulting in the former holding the council.
-Since the 2018 election one Labour councillor has become an Independent.
+Greater London representation

+Since 2000, for elections to the London Assembly, the borough forms part of the Bexley and Bromley constituency.

 Geography

 Bexley, lying as it does on the outer fringe of London, has many relatively large areas of open space.
 The ridge of higher ground in South London crosses the Borough from its high point of Shooters Hill, on the boundary with the Royal Borough of Greenwich, to end above the River Thames at Belvedere, where the land drops down to the old port of Erith.
 This high land, whose geology is the sand and pebbles of the Blackheath beds, and which results in heathland, provided a natural course for the old Roman road of Watling Street, which ran between Crayford and Welling.
 The land falls away to the north of the high ground, across the Erith Marshes to the River Thames, which here makes a loop to the north at Crossness.
 There is a further ridge of less higher ground from the west terminating at Sidcup.

 Apart from the River Thames the other rivers within the Borough are the River Darent, which, with its tributary the River Cray and the smaller Stanham River, all form part of its north-eastern boundary; and the River Shuttle, a tributary of the Cray.

 The major centres of settlement can be considered in two parts: the older established erstwhile villages; and the infill areas of suburban houses and centres.
 Among the former are Erith, in the 17th century a port on the Thames, and an industrial town in the later 19th century; Bexleyheath, created at the same time on the London to Dover road.
 By the earlier 20th century, both were created Urban District Councils (UDC), as was Foots Cray (an ancient village site).
 Thamesmead, the "new town" built on what was the Erith Marshes, extends into the Borough: both Thamesmead North and South are located here.
 Crayford was mentioned in the Domesday Book, and its parish later included the hamlets of North End and Slade Green.